zeux/zeux.github.io/_posts/2016-05-05-optimizing-slerp.md

 | fnlerp4 | 6.14
 | onlerp4 | 7.19
 | onlerp8 | 3.65
+| onlerp8 FMA | 2.63

 Our SSE2 code is 2.5-3x faster than scalar, which is reasonable - we still lose time on AoS <-> SoA conversion.
 The AVX2 code is even more impressive, at 6x faster than scalar - the AVX2 function takes roughly as many cycles as the SSE2 function but processes twice as many elements per iteration!
+And FMA version is allegedly a full cycle faster.

 Keep in mind that these timings are estimated, not measured.
+My ghetto measurements don't agree with these numbers, but they are performed in a setting where other factors, such as memory access time, may play a significant factor in determining the execution time.

 All of the above code and more is [available here](https://gist.github.com/zeux/1935b5f6d1c8c311e68bbd4a13955dfa).
 Note that the SIMD code is admittedly pretty ugly - the intrinsic names, sign bit manipulations etc. obscure the meaning of the code which is unfortunate because really the SIMD code is very much like the scalar code and the process of converting one to the other is pretty automatic, even if the results look wildly different.
 But that's a problem for another time.